Kayvin59/genplaylist/README.md

+# GENPLAYLIST

-# [GENPLAYLIST] - Generate playlist from your favorites music websites
+## Generate playlist from your favorites music websites